Beverlee McKinsey: Personal life

 In 1994, she made a brief appearance as Myrna Slaughter on General Hospital.
 In an interview, she said she took the role to qualify for her medical insurance, but otherwise adamantly considered herself retired from soaps from that moment in 1992 when she last left the set of Guiding Light.
 She had resisted all entreaties to return to daytime television.
 After some health issues, including a kidney transplant, McKinsey retired to Southern California and made few public appearances.

-Michael Logan famously described McKinsey as "[making] Greta Garbo look like a chatterbox!".
-Logan, TV Guide's soap columnist, once called McKinsey "…the greatest actress ever to grace daytime drama."
+Death

 Beverlee McKinsey died on May 2, 2008, at the Olympic Medical Center in Los Angeles, from complications due to a kidney transplant, which she had undergone in 1998.